jhpyle/docassemble/_docs/groups.md

 For more information about "for loops" in [Mako], see the [markup section].

-# <a name="editing"></a>Editing an already-gathered list

-It is possible to allow your users to edit a list that has already been gathered.
-Here is an example.

-{% include side-by-side.html demo="edit-list" %}

-For more information about how this works, consult the documentation for the functions and block types that this example uses.

 [markup section]: {{ site.baseurl }}/docs/markup.html#for
 [legal applications]: {{ site.baseurl }}/docs/legal.html
 [Mako]: http://www.makotemplates.org/